 For over 20 years, the City Park Esplanade Fresh Market has gathered around Sullivan Fountain (near E. Colfax and Columbine).
 Vendors may vary, but the huge variety, fun vibe, and classic City Park views don’t.
 This is a Sunday staple, open from 9am to 1pm June through October.

 The Metro Denver Farmers Market makes its way across the city and through the ‘burbs with a market nearly every day of the week.
-Vendors vary, but variety never disappoints.
+Vendors always vary by the location, but variety never disappoints.
 Fitt Tip: follow your favorites on social media to see where they’re setting up shop next!
 They’ll probably give you a sneak peek of what’s in season, too!
-Littleton: Wednesdays, 10am to 2pm, June to October | Lakewood: Saturdays, 10am to 2pm, June to September | Southwest Plaza, 8am to 2pm, May to October | Highlands Ranch: Sundays, 10am to 2pm, May to October.
+This summer, find them in Littleton on Wednesdays, 10am to 2pm, in Lakewood on Saturdays from 10am to 2pm, at Southwest Plaza also on Saturdays from 8am to 2pm, and in Highlands Ranch on Sundays, 10am to 2pm.

 Okay, so maybe a farmers market in a Bed Bath & Beyond parking lot isn’t the coolest setting, but the brunch-time and lunch-time eats make this one worthwhile.
 Alongside the tables of fresh produce are local makers whipping up everything from empanadas to pierogies on summer Wednesdays and Saturdays.
 And despite the paid parking around the Cherry Creek Shopping Center, parking is free during the market!

 The Stapleton Fresh Market happens weekly on Sunday mornings at the Founders Green.
 Farmers and food trucks line the streets, but what sets this one apart from the rest is the huge open space to hang around and chill or enjoy your local eats.
 Fill up a tote with fresh fruits and veggies from June to October.